ACNS1831: A Study of the Drugs Selumetinib vs. Carboplatin/Vincristine in Patients with Neurofibromatosis and Low-Grade Glioma

 AALL1732: A study to test if the addition of Inotuzumab Ozogamicin (InO) to standard chemotherapy treatment in patients diagnosed with National Cancer Institute (NCI) High-Risk (HR) B cell Acute Lymphoblastic Leukemia (B-ALL) or NCI Standard-Risk (SR) …

-This phase III trial studies whether inotuzumab ozogamicin added to post-induction chemotherapy for patients with High-Risk B-cell Acute Lymphoblastic Leukemia (B-ALL) improves outcomes.
-This trial also studies the outcomes of patients with mixed phenotype acute leukemia (MPAL), and B-lymphoblastic lymphoma (B-LLy) when treated with ALL therapy without inotuzumab ozogamicin.
-Inotuzumab ozogamicin is a monoclonal antibody, called inotuzumab, linked to a type of chemotherapy called calicheamicin.
-Inotuzumab attaches to cancer cells in a targeted way and delivers calicheamicin to kill them.
+This phase III trial studies whether inotuzumab ozogamicin added to post-induction chemotherapy and immunotherapy (chemo-immunotherapy) for patients with High-Risk B-cell Acute Lymphoblastic Leukemia (B-ALL) improves outcomes.
+Inotuzumab ozogamicin is a monoclonal antibody, which is a type of protein that can bind to certain targets on the surface of cells.
+Inotuzumab ozogamicin is a monoclonal antibody that is linked to a type of chemotherapy called calicheamicin.
+Inotuzumab attaches to cancer cells by binding to the CD22 protein on the surface of the cancer cell and delivering calicheamicin inside the cells to kill them.
 Other drugs used in the chemotherapy regimen, such as cyclophosphamide, cytarabine, dexamethasone, doxorubicin, daunorubicin, methotrexate, leucovorin, mercaptopurine, prednisone, thioguanine, vincristine, and pegaspargase or calaspargase pegol work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-This trial will also study the outcomes of patients with mixed phenotype acute leukemia (MPAL) and disseminated B lymphoblastic lymphoma (B-LLy) when treated with high-risk ALL chemotherapy.
+Blinatumomab is a specialized type of monoclonal antibody known as a bispecific T-cell engager (BiTE).
+It works by simultaneously binding to CD19 on cancer cells and CD3 on normal immune cells, bringing them together to destroy leukemia cells.
+Blinatumomab is a standard part of chemo-immunotherapy treatment for B-ALL.
+This trial also studies the outcomes of patients with mixed phenotype acute leukemia (MPAL), and B-lymphoblastic lymphoma (B-LLy) when treated with ALL therapy without inotuzumab ozogamicin or blinatumomab.

-The overall goal of this study is to understand if adding inotuzumab ozogamicin to standard of care chemotherapy maintains or improves outcomes in High Risk B-cell Acute Lymphoblastic Leukemia (HR B-ALL).
-The first part of the study includes the first two phases of therapy: Induction and Consolidation.
-This part will collect information on the leukemia, as well as the effects of the initial treatment, to classify patients into post-consolidation treatment groups.
-On the second part of this study, patients with HR B-ALL will receive the remainder of the chemotherapy cycles (interim maintenance I, delayed intensification, interim maintenance II, maintenance), with some patients randomized to receive inotuzumab.
-The patients that receive inotuzumab will not receive part of delayed intensification.
-Other aims of this study include investigating whether treating both males and females with the same duration of chemotherapy maintains outcomes for males who have previously been treated for an additional year compared to girls, as well as to evaluate the best ways to help patients adhere to oral chemotherapy regimens.
+The overall goal of this study is to understand if adding inotuzumab ozogamicin to standard of care chemo-immunotherapy maintains or improves outcomes in High Risk B-cell Acute Lymphoblastic Leukemia (HR B-ALL).
+The first part of the study includes the first phase of therapy: Induction.
+This part will collect information on the leukemia, as well as the effects of the initial treatment, to classify patients into post-induction treatment groups.
+On the second part of this study, patients with HR B-ALL will receive the remainder of the chemotherapy cycles (consolidation, blinatumomab block 1, interim maintenance 1, blinatumomab block 2, delayed intensification, interim maintenance 2, maintenance), with some patients randomized to receive inotuzumab.
+The patients that receive inotuzumab will not receive part of consolidation or part of delayed intensification.
+Other aims of this study include evaluating 1) side effects of treatment using patient-reported outcomes and health-related quality of life, 2) the best ways to help patients adhere to oral chemotherapy regimens, 3) the relationship between levels of inotuzumab ozogamicin in the blood and side effects, 4) the impact of chemo-immunotherapy on the immune system and risk of infection, and 5) the impact of social determinants of health on outcomes.
 Finally, this study will be the first to track the outcomes of subjects with disseminated B-cell Lymphoblastic Leukemia (B-LLy) or Mixed Phenotype Acute Leukemia (MPAL) when treated with B-ALL chemotherapy.

 ANBL1821: Testing the addition of Eflornithine (DFMO) to therapy in people with neuroblastoma (NBL) that has come back or has not responded to treatment.